Ifeomacloud/DevOps-Projects/MERN_project/README.md

 # Sign up at MongoDB Atlas.

-Create a free M0 cluster → select AWS as provider.
+- Create a free M0 cluster → select AWS as provider.

-Choose a region near your EC2 (e.g., eu-north-1 Stockholm).
+- Choose a region near your EC2 (e.g., eu-north-1 Stockholm).

 # Create DB User

-Username: todo_user
+- Username: todo_user

-Password: todo123456
+- Password: todo123456

-Role: Read/Write
+- Role: Read/Write

-Reason: This is the user your Node app will use to connect.
+**Reason**: This is the user your Node app will use to connect.

 ## Configure Network Access

-Go to Network Access → Add IP Address → 0.0.0.0/0
-Reason: Allow access from anywhere (for testing).
+Go to Network Access → Add IP Address → 0.0.0.0/0 **Reason**: Allow access from anywhere (for testing).
 Later, restrict to EC2 public IP.

-Get Connection URI
+**Get Connection URI**

 In Atlas → Connect → Connect your application.
 Example URI: